 Outrageous Baby Names You Might Just Fall in Love With

-We all love to raise our eyebrows at wild baby names, but some of them are actually pretty great.
+We all love to raise our eyebrows at unique names, but some of them are actually pretty great.

-Outrageous names can come from history, myth and literature; from the world of word names; and from the opposite gender.
-What makes them surprising is their rarity, the “I never knew that could be a name!” factor.
+Outrageous names can come from history, myth and literature; from the world of word names; and from the non-traditional gender.
+What makes them surprising is their rarity, the “Really?!" factor.
 But that’s subject to change, of course.
-The names that seem too much today might be mainstream in ten years’ time, like Maverick (in the US Top 100) and Bear (in the Top 1000).
+The names that seem too much today might be mainstream in ten years’ time, like Maverick (in the US Top 40) and Bear (in the Top 800).

 Whether you’re bold enough to give any of these to your children, or prefer to appreciate them from afar, here are 10 out-there names you might just fall in love with.